 About the monument to the 140th New York

 The granite monument stands just over eight and one half feet high at the spot where Colonel Patrick O’Rorke was killed.
 The Maltese Cross symbol of the Fifth Corps in incised into its front cap.
 Bronze tablets are set into each side and a bronze bas-relief of Colonel O’Rorke is set into the front of the monument.
-(The bronze of O’Rorke’s nose has been polished for luck by generations of visitors; but the National Park Service asks that you refrain from rubbing if you visit – it wears away the bronze.)
+(The bronze of O’Rorke’s nose has been polished for luck by generations of visitors; but please refrain from rubbing if you visit – it wears away the bronze.)
 The monument was dedicated by the State of New York in 1889.

 The 140th New York at the Battle of Gettysburg

-The 140th was marching across the north slope of Little Round Top to the support of Sickle’s 3rd Corpson July 2nd.
-It was intercepted by General Gouvenour Warren, who was desperately improvising a defense of the vital hill.
+The 140th was marching across the north slope of Little Round Top to the support of Sickle’s 3rd Corps on July 2nd.
+It was intercepted by General Gouverneur Warren, who was desperately improvising a defense of the vital hill.
 By luck, Warren had commanded the brigade in the past and was well known to Colonel O’Rorke.
 When Warren said, “Paddy, give me a regiment!”
 O’Rorke was quick to oblige.